AdobeDocs/campaign.en/help/v8/dev/schema-structure.md

 ### Enumerations {#enumerations}

+Use free, fixed, or database-based [enumerations](../dev/enumerations.md) to control field values.
+They provide drop-down lists for easier input, consistent data, and flexible schema design.

 #### Free enumeration {#free-enumeration}

 The **userEnum** property lets you define a free enumeration to memorize and display the values entered via this field.
 The syntax is as follows: